 I was moved to another class.
 The teacher in the other class was real nice.
 She even taught me and this other kid Nick (who was very big for his age) how to do shorthand division.
 She taught us it special because we were doing so well with the other way.

 We learned squaredancing in the fourth grade.
 I still remember the name of my partner: Sheryl Bolton.
-I remember because I think she had down syndrome, but in "real" fourth grade terms it just meant she had twice as many cooties.
+I remember because I think she had Down Syndrome, but in "real" fourth grade terms it just meant she had twice as many cooties.
 Anyway everyone was quick to pick their partners so as to minimize cooties, but I didn't pick and was put together in the same group.
-I was afraid of cooties same as anyone, but I couldn't try too hard to run from her when she was right in the same group, since that was just mean so we were partners.
+I was afraid of cooties same as anyone, but I couldn't try too hard to run from her when she was right in the same group, because that was just mean so we were partners.

 One day later in recess my friend Nick (same Nick), and my other friend with red hair were talking with me, and suddenly someone came up behind me and wrapped their arms around me.
 I thought it was just my red hair friend messing around (it was someone with the same hefty build), but then Nick started yelling and starting to run with my red hair friend right there with him.
 So I said to myself "Wait if my red hair friend isn't doing this, then who is grabbing me!"
 And I turned and wouldn't you know it, it was Sheryl Bolton.
 So I quickly escaped and ran away too.